ferv3455/ferv3455.github.io/_cpp_primer/ch2-variables-and-basic-types.md

 ### Variable Declarations and Definitions

 - C++ supports separate compilation.
 In order to share symbols and code across files, declarations and definitions are distinguished:
   - Declaration makes a name known to the program (included to use the name by others).
+A symbol may be declared multiple times.
   - Definition creates the associated entity (**the type should be in line with declaration.
 The compiler will not necessarily check this**).
+A symbol may be defined only once in a program.
 - **A variable definition is a declaration** (in contrast to "definition" mentioned above).
 We need to use **`extern` without an explicit initializer** to obtain a declaration that is not also a definition.
   - **It is an error to provide an initializer on an `extern` inside a function.**
   - To use a variable in more than one file requires declarations separate from definition.